InvalidSatan/OSRS_Guide/README.md

 ## Roadmap

 - **Polished Website** – Expand `site/` with a consistent design language, responsive layout, and more detailed content extracted from the PDF.
-- **Interactive Tools** – Basic experience calculator and persistent checklists are now included on the site; future updates will expand these tools.
+- **Interactive Tools** – The site now includes calculators, checklists, a light/dark theme toggle, and responsive navigation.
+Future updates will expand these tools further.
 - **Testing Setup** – Integrate automated linting or HTML validation for quality assurance.
 - **User Accounts & Progress Tracking** – Implement authentication and cloud storage so players can save skill levels, quest completion, and gear setups across devices.
 - **Live Data Integration** – Sync calculators with OSRS APIs for real-time item prices, experience tables, and high-score statistics.